gotify/android/README.md

 ## Building

-Execute the following command to build the apk.
+Use Java 8 and execute the following command to build the apk.

 ```bash
 $ ./gradlew build
 ```